tbl(1) — Linux manual page

 The GNU implementation of tbl is part of the groff(1) document

-translates descriptions of tables embedded in roff(7) input files
+descriptions of tables embedded in roff(7) input into the language

-be used.
-Normally, tbl is not executed directly by the user, but
+tbl is not executed directly by the user, but invoked by

-invoked by specifying the -t option to groff(1).
-If no file
+specifying the -t option to groff(1).
+If no file operands are

-operands are present, or if file is “-”, tbl reads the standard
+present, or if file is “-”, tbl reads the standard input stream.

 Overview